 Most times the Co-dependent family thinks that the person who is using is the one who has a problem and has to change.
 They have done nothing.
 They are fine.
 The co-dependent, however, have to look at the traits within himself/herself

 Once the dependent comes back home from residential treatment as a changed person, like the Buddha who came home after 12 years - Siddhartha was no longer there, however, his father and wife could only look at him as Siddhartha with old eyes, as they had not been through the process of transformation.
 Likewise, families who have not themselves undergone the aid of counseling, meditation, and writing, etc . will find it difficult to recognize change as they have not been through that change themselves.
-In such situations, there can be conflicts and emotional outbursts which is not healthy for the relationships and for both individuals .
+In such situations, there can be conflicts and emotional outbursts which is not healthy for the relationships and for both individuals.They expect the dependent to jump into home and job/business responsibilities as though they have gone through a washing machine and have come out clean and should work now as normal.

 This may not happen.